HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 Coming up: Psychopathy >> complete RAN organizer

-1. Unit 2 Lesson 6 - Personality Disorders
+Unit 3 Lesson 6 - Personality Disorders and psychopathy lesson

-2. Task: Psychopath Case Studies > cross reference to known traits
+omit: Psychopath Case Studies > cross reference to known traits listed in the article 3.6 Psychopaths - How can you spot one?

 REMINDER: YOU SHOULD BE SELECTING A 'MEAN' INCIDENT AND KEEPING YOUR RUNNING DOCUMENT OF WHY ARE PEOPLE SO MEAN - THIS IS THE 30% COURSE SUMMATIVE DUE IN JUNE